Combined Heat and Power Benefits

 - Enhance our energy security by reducing our national energy requirements and helping businesses weather energy price volatility and supply disruptions

-- Advance our climate and environmental goals by reducing emissions of CO2 and other pollutants
+- Advance our environmental goals by reducing emissions of harmful pollutants

 - Improve business competitiveness by increasing energy efficiency and by managing costs